-The superficial branch of radial artery was small and terminated by nourishing the thenar muscles.
-However the deep palmar arch was complete and normal.
-The deep palmar arch was formed by the direct continuation of the radial artery on lateral side and completed by the deep branch of the ulnar artery on medial side.
-The deep palmar arch is the only communication between the radial artery and the ulnar artery which formed the major channel for collateral circulation.
+The superficial branch of the radial artery was small and terminated by nourishing the thenar muscles.
+However, the deep palmar arch was complete and normal.
+The deep palmar arch was formed by the direct continuation of the radial artery on the lateral side and completed by the deep branch of the ulnar artery on the medial side.
+The deep palmar arch is the only communication between the radial artery and the ulnar artery, which forms the major channel for collateral circulation.
 The photographs of the incomplete superficial palmar arch were taken for proper documentation and ready reference.

 Fig. 1- Photographic presentation of an incomplete superficial pal- mar arch formed alone by the ulnar artery without the contribution of radial artery or any of its branches.